‘Urgent lessons’ must be learned by Ofsted from Ruth Perry’s death, family say

 “I heard no direct evidence of this, and I am afraid I have to wonder what the level of distress must have been in those cases for such an action to be taken.
 It is clear that there is no guidance or training in this respect.”

-Ms Connor then turned to what can be done to prevent deaths like Mrs Perry’s in future.
+Ms Connor then turned to what could be done to prevent deaths such as Mrs Perry’s in future.

 She said that Ofsted’s aspiration to “assist” parents with their school inspections and grading system, should be “balanced against the safeguarding of the teachers involved in inspections”.

-The senior coroner said she was “concerned to note the almost complete absence of Ofsted training” in situations where school leaders show distress during an inspection, and around whether inspections can be paused in such cases.
+The senior coroner said she was “concerned to note the almost complete absence of Ofsted training” in situations where school leaders showed distress during an inspection, and around whether inspections could be paused in such cases.

-She said that she intends to issue a Regulation 28 report to prevent future deaths in this matter and that she hoped that this would assist the parliamentary inquiry into Ofsted inspections.
+She said that she intended to issue a Regulation 28 report to prevent future deaths in this matter and that she hoped this would assist the parliamentary inquiry into Ofsted inspections.

 Turning to Mrs Perry’s family, the coroner said: “The composure and dignity you have displayed throughout is remarkable.